Hey Kids (Start Here)

 Volker wasn’t gonna take this one sitting down.
 “Oh, really?
 You’re getting an uncommitted vibe?
 Maybe that’s because your completely crazy associate kidnapped me from my office.”

-Telford grinned, took a swig of water, and said, “Fair point.”
+Telford took a swig of water and said, “Fair point.”
 He folded the silver vy’ta wrapper into a small, neat square.
 “Meet me in the cargo bay in ten.
 We’ll see what you’re capable of.”

-“Okay well, uh, don’t get your hopes up.”
+“Okay, well, don’t get your hopes up.”
 Volker watched Telford get to his feet.

-“I guarantee you, Dale,” Telford said, giving him a small smile, “my hopes couldn’t be lower.”
+“I guarantee you, Dale,” Telford gave him a small smile, “my hopes couldn’t be lower.”

-“Uh, great,” Volker said weakly, as Telford left the room.
+“Uh, great,” Volker said as Telford left the room.

 Ten minutes later, he presented himself in the cargo bay to find the lights turned up, bright and high.
 Telford was nowhere in sight.
-Volker scanned his personal belongings, piled against the hollowed-out bulkhead.
-Mendelssohn’s next of shirts and litter box were still intact, but his food and his water bowl were missing.
+Volker scanned his belongings, piled against the hollowed-out bulkhead.
+Mendelssohn’s nest of shirts and litter box were still intact, but his food and water bowl were missing.

 He sighed.

 Behind him, the door slid open.
 “Where’s your cat?”
-Telford said sharply.
+Telford asked sharply.
 “I can’t find him.”

 “Pretty sure he’s hanging out with Rush, down by the engines.”